Lai Kui Fang

-Born before World War II in the late 1930s, Lai's romance with art started peculiarly in the primitive environment of forests and jungles.
-Because of the war, the young Lai Kui Fang could only explore with pencils and jotter paper from the village school.
+Born before World War II in the mid 1930s, Lai's romance with art started peculiarly in the primitive environment of forests and jungles.
+Because of the war, the young Lai Kui Fang could only explore with charcoals as there were no pens or pencils available, he drew on the wooden walls of his home.

-Family background
+Background

 Lai, the son of a fruit hawker was born in Labis, Malaysia in 1936.
-He has two brothers as well as a younger sister.
-Lai is married to Lili Koh.
+He had two brothers as well as a younger sister.
+Lai was married to Leelee Koh.
 They were classmates in France.

-Life
+Lai died on 12 August 2022, at the age of 86.
+He was survived by his wife, son and daughter.